Alexandro Cavagnera

 Alexandro Cavagnera (born 1 December 1998) is a Belgian footballer who plays as a midfielder for Wiltz in Luxembourg.

 He signed with Milan in July 2018, although he spent the season on loan at Swiss club Lugano.
 He was released by Milan in September 2019.
+He then signed for Belgian side URSL Vise in July 2020.
+In August 2023, he signed for Wiltz, where he is currently contracted to 30 June 2027.